opencog/atomspace/opencog/README.md

 <dt>rule-engine<dd>Apply arbitrary collections of rules to the atomspace.
                    Provides forward and backward chainers.

-<dt>matrix     <dd>Present a subset of the atomspace as a matrix, e.g.
+<dt>matrix     <dd>Present a view of a subset of the atomspace as a
+                   (sparse) matrix, *e.g.* a covariance/correlation
-                   a covariance/correlation matrix, allowing statistical
+                   matrix, allowing statistical matrix analysis
-                   matrix analysis (PCA, SVD, etc.) to be performed on this subset.
+                   (PCA, SVD, etc.) to be performed on this subset.

 <dt>sheaf      <dd>Infer the grammar of a (hidden) dynamic network, by
                    means of sections of sheaves.
 Intended for generic